An Improved Solution for Restricted and Uncertain TRQ: Introduction

 \section{Introduction}

-Range query is of great importance as one of basic operations in moving object search system, which has attracted much attention in the past decades \cite{RuiZhang:Optimized,bugragedik:processing,KunLungWu:Incremental,HaojunWang:Processing,YufeiTao:The,HodaMokhtar:On,SunilPrabhakar:Query,MohamedFMokbel:SINA,MohamedFMokbel:SOLE,HaiboHu:AGeneric,MuhammadAamirCheema:multi,BinCui:IMPACT,DariusSidlauskas:Parallel}.
-Recently, researchers noted an important fact: the database server usually only stores the discrete location information due to various reasons such as the limited network bandwidth and battery power of the mobile devices \cite{dieterpfoser:capturing,reynoldcheng:querying}.
+The range query as one of fundamental operations in moving object search systems has attracted a lot of attention in the past decades \cite{RuiZhang:Optimized,bugragedik:processing,KunLungWu:Incremental,HaojunWang:Processing,YufeiTao:The,HodaMokhtar:On,SunilPrabhakar:Query,MohamedFMokbel:SINA,MohamedFMokbel:SOLE,HaiboHu:AGeneric,MuhammadAamirCheema:multi,BinCui:IMPACT,DariusSidlauskas:Parallel}.
+A database server usually only stores the discrete location information due to various reasons such as the limited network bandwidth and battery power of the mobile devices \cite{dieterpfoser:capturing,reynoldcheng:querying}.
 This fact implies that the current specific position of a moving object $o$ is uncertain before obtaining the next (sampled) location information, which can lead to the incorrect answer if we simply take the recorded location (stored in the database) as the current position of $o$.
 In order to tackle the aforementioned problem, the idea of incorporating \textit{uncertainty} into the moving object data has been proposed \cite{OuriWolfson:Updating}.
+A widely-used uncertainty model is to use a closed region (known as \textit{uncertainty region}) together with a probability density function (PDF), which is used to denote the object's \textit{location distribution}\cite{OuriWolfson:Updating,reynoldcheng:querying}.